 Listing Map and Comp Sets

 The map will show the approximate location of the current active listings in the report area.
-You can hover over each dot on the map view to see the how many bedrooms that listing has, along with the average rate over the next 60 days.
-The color of each dot is determined by the number of bedrooms the listing advertises, while the size of the dot corresponds to the listing's average rate.
-The tool in the top right of the map will let you pan, zoom, and select areas on the map, or you can use your mouse or track pad to do the same.
-Double click on the map to unselect any selections you've made.
+You can hover over each dot on the map view to see how many bedrooms that listing has, along with the average rate over the next year.
+The size of each dot is determined by the number of bedrooms the listing advertises, while the color of the dot corresponds to the listing's average rate.
+The tool in the top right of the map will let you pan, zoom, and select areas on the map.
+Double-click on the map to unselect any selections you've made (if you're using a trackpad, you'll need to click and not tap).

 Creating a Comp-Set

-Using the view above, let's create a comp set of 3 bedroom 2 bathroom listings in this area.
-You can use the bedroom filter on the left to narrow down the list to 3 bedroom units, then use the check box to add the bathroom filter to the listing grid.
-Filter by bathroom count and select the listings you want to include in your comp-set.
+Using the view above, let's create a comp set of 3-bedroom listings in this area.
+You can use the bedroom filter on the top row to narrow down the list to 3 bedroom units, then use the check box to add the bathroom filter to the listing grid.
+Select the listings you want to include in your comp-set, or click "Select all" to include all the filtered listings.

-Once you've selected your listings, scroll down a bit and click "Add Selected to Input" to add the listings you've selected to the comp-set you're creating, you can also manually enter listing IDs in the box just be sure to separate any listing IDs entered by a comma.
-When you're ready, give the comp-set a name and click "Generate Comp Set" and you'll be prompted to verify the name and number of listings included.
-Click to confirm your selection and your comp-set will appear on the list of available comp-sets in the drop down on the top left of the dashboard.
+When you're ready, give the comp-set a name and click "Generate Comp Set" and you'll be prompted to verify the number of listings included.
+Click to confirm your selection, and your comp-set will appear on the list of available comp-sets in the drop-down on the top left of the dashboard.
 You can use your comp-sets or any of our pre-loaded comp sets to filter the data shown in the rest of the dashboard.

 The Summary Section

-The Overview table shows the number of active listings in the area, along with median pricing, LOS and lead time we've seen over the past 30 days for the full set of listings and each bedroom category.
+Summary Table shows the number of active listings in the area, along with median pricing, LOS, and booking window we've seen over the past year for the full set of listings and each bedroom category.

-The Supply and Demand chart below the table shows the average number of new bookings each listing has seen in the week ending on the indicated date, you can click to show the number of total active listings for that period as well.
-In the example below, the Seal Rock area had 600 active listings and getting an average of about 2 bookings made in the 7-day period ending on March 9, 2021.
+Supply and Demand charts below the table show the average number of new bookings each listing has seen in the week ending on the indicated date, you can click to show the number of total active listings for that period as well.
+In the example below, the Seal Rock area had 492 bookings made and 412 active listings for the seven day period ending July 15, 2021.

-The Revenue History chart shows the average monthly revenue for listings that saw bookings in that month.
+Market Historycharts show the average revenue, occupancy, booking window, and length of stay for listings that saw bookings in that month.
 If a booking spanned multiple months, the revenue for that stay counts toward the month with the check-in date.
-In January listings here saw an average of $2,950 in revenue for the month.
+You can view these trends averaged by month for the entire market, or by bedroom category.

 Price and Occupancy Trends